-&lt;sup>11He's still at it! http://parnelliawards.com/news miller.php
+11He's still at it! http://parnelliawards.com/news_miller.php

 After that set, Stan invited me to come down to his warehouse the next day.
 He took me on a tour through the place, which consisted of a two-story building housing an electronic workshop where equipment was being built and repaired along with tons of sound equipment stacked to the ceiling.
-That equipment, among other things, included big black speaker cabinets with the names of "Neil Diamond" and "Ronstadt" stenciled in white on the sides and stacked to the ceiling.
+That equipment, among other things, included big black speaker cabinets with the names of "Neil Diamond" and "Ronstadt" stenciled in white on the sides.
 I was sure I had died and gone heaven.